gerth2/gerth2.github.io/_drafts/on_code_comment.md

 I'm hoping to share a tidbit of the wisdom I've gotten so far.
 Rather than corrupt young minds with my excessively verbose ways, I'm hoping we can sorta meet in the middle - get an idea for what "good" or "too much" might look like, and land somewhere in the vicinity of "optimal".

-FYI all this does tie back to our prior discussion on what "good code" is.
+All this ties back to a broader discussion of what "good code" is.
 It's one sub-component of making sure your code is easily comprehensible, which allows for faster modification, which allows for faster delivery, which generally keeps the other subteams happy.

 ## What to comment on